QingXXiong/QingX/Smartcat_Tutorial_For_Freelancer.md

 Don't confuse __Editor settings__ with __Settings__.
 Remember the __Auto-insertion__ and __Auto-propagation__ tabs in __Editor settings__.
 For other options, try changing them to see what fits you.

 Click the question mark to view the help page.
-Heads-up: Smartcat might mess up its docs because some topics on the help page are not for translators and may be hard to get ideas.
+Heads-up: Smartcat might mess up its docs because some topics on the help page are not for translators and might be hard to get ideas.

 ## Set up your translation memory